 Learning How to Sell More Art Is a Critical Skill.

-Since you are reading this post, I’m certain you are interested in learning how to sell more art and start making more money now.
+Since you are reading this post, I’m sure you are interested in learning how to sell more art and start making more money now.
 Good for you!
 The notion of starving to make high art is hogwash.
-So is dissing artists who make art with the intention to sell it.
+So is dissing artists who make art intending to sell it.

 You have to make compelling and attractive to get it sold.